Latest News

 No, our ranges are not suitable for the shooting of crossbows.

+Outdoors, at Backworth Hall, we shoot distances ranging from 10 to 100 yards.
 At our indoor venue, we normally shoot 20 yards at much smaller target faces but there are a number of other rounds that we can shoot.

 Yes, but until you have taken and passed a recognised beginners’ course you will be unable to use it on any Archery GB approved range.
 We strongly recommend that any beginner/novice does not purchase any equipment until passing the beginners’ course and seeking advice from our club coaches.
 Your coaches and the experienced archers in the club will advise you on this matter.
 The club has a number of bows which can be hired at a very low charge until such times that you feel confident to go forward.
 Our coaches will measure you and advise the type, size, and power of the equipment that is best for you.
-The club normally has a number of “pre-loved” bows available for sale which can be tailored to your requirements.

 Eye dominance is when the brain prefers the sight of one eye over the other and is not related to being right or left handed.
 Most people are either right eye or left eye dominant, but some people are neither.
 Your eye dominance determines which hand you should hold the bow with.
 Your coaches will assist you in finding which is your dominant eye.

 Our club is predominantly recurve–based, though several members shoot compound, longbow, barebow and horse bow.
+We do not allow crossbows due to safety concerns.

 We cannot tell you which type of bow to buy, this must be your decision.
 Your coaches and the experienced archers in the club will gladly give you advice and information on the types of bow they shoot.
 We also recommend that you speak to as many archers as possible about their bows before you make up your mind.
 Some archers may even let you try them – but don’t be offended if not, bows are very personal things.